MaenoRyuko/AndroidAdvancePush/readme.md

 ]

 ---
-## Create Member Management Function
+## Create User Management Function
 ### Operation check(1)Let's log in

 * You will receive a member registration email, then set a password